 Data Scientist Training Programs

-Research and compare accredited college degrees, professional certificates and self-paced online courses matching data scientist education requirements.
+Research and compare accredited college degrees, professional certificates, and self-paced online courses matching data scientists' education requirements.

 Data Scientist Certifications

-When it comes to "big data," most certifications come directly from the leading analytics software providers, i.e., EMC, SAS and IBM.
+When it comes to "big data," most certifications come directly from the leading analytics software providers, i.e., EMC, SAS, and IBM.
 While well-designed, the obvious limitation of vendor-sponsored credentials is their tendency to be specific to the certifying company's product line.
-One stand-out in this area is EMC's Data Science Proven Professional certification, as it covers a range of vendor-neutral big data tools, techniques & best practices.
+One stand-out in this area is EMC's Data Science Proven Professional certification, as it covers a range of vendor-neutral big data tools, techniques, and best practices.

-Here are some of today's most marketable data scientist certifications:
+Here are some the top data scientist certifications:

 - Microsoft Certified Solutions Associate (MCSA)